New for 2027! Free camping just steps away from the start line! 3 new courses and distances. Mustang-100 miles, Gunslinger-75 miles, Hoedown-30 miles

-New for 2025!
-Join us for a free Friday evening shake out ride beginning in the town of DeBeque.
+You can set up camp, pick up your packet and join us on a pre ride on Friday night beginning in the town of DeBeque.
 The group ride will be at a casual pace, approximately one hour in length and give a nice sampling of what to expect for the event on Saturday.

 Hosted at the stunning and luxurious High Lonesome Ranch, this is more than just a race—it’s a full-blown Wild West weekend!
 Cyclists will enjoy a country cookout, campfires, live local music, and camping accommodations.
 In true western style, it’s a hoedown you don’t want to miss!

-The weekend features the Wild Horse Gravel bike race on Saturday, followed by a Sunday half marathon, offering something for every adventurer.
+The weekend features the Wild Horse Gravel bike races on Saturday, followed by a Sunday half marathon, offering something for every adventurer.

 Adding to the exclusivity, The High Lonesome Ranch opens its rugged dirt roads only for this event, giving participants rare access to some of the best-hidden wild-west gravel.